pocomane/applua/Readme.md

 // TODO : document gcc linker ORIGIN

-The result app, `applua.exe`, will simply load the `init` file in the same directory and run it as lua source/bytecode.
+The result app, `applua.exe`, will simply load the `lua.init` file in the same directory and run it as lua source/bytecode.
+If that file can not be found, applua will try a file with same name of the binary but the `lua` extension.

 The script will have access to the common lua globals, plus an `whereami` variable.
 This contains the absolute path to the executable file.

 Note that you can find similar tools around the web, e.g.
 [l-bia](http://l-bia.sourceforge.net) (but I never tryed it).